+- see p42

+- Dual enrollment participants were four percentage points more likely to graduate high school on time.

+- see p46

+- Participants were 10 percentage points more likely to enroll in college within 16 months of high school graduation.

+- see p50

+- and p52

+- and p54

-- see p42 - Dual enrollment participants were four percentage points more likely to graduate high school on time. - see p46 - Participants were 10 percentage points more likely to enroll in college within 16 months of high school graduation. - see p50 - Participants who went to college were more likely to persist in college by nine percentage points at Nebraska twoyear institutions, four percentage points at Nebraska four-year institutions, and no statistically discernible difference in persistence at out-of-state four-year institutions.
+- Participants who went to college were more likely to persist in college by nine percentage points at Nebraska twoyear institutions, four percentage points at Nebraska four-year institutions, and no statistically discernible difference in persistence at out-of-state four-year institutions.

+- see p59

+- and p68

-and p68 Participants were overall 13 percentage points more likely to attain a postsecondary award within six years of high school graduation.
+- Participants were overall 13 percentage points more likely to attain a postsecondary award within six years of high school graduation.
 However, among those who attended out-of-state four-year institutions, there was no significant effect of dual enrollment on award attainment.